Yogic Breathing—the Secret Meaning

 This channel relates to the ‘moon’ symbolically and our detachment when flowing freely; or to our desire/attachment when blocked.

 It is cooling.

-As you breathe in during this practice, visualise all the great wisdom, compassion and blessings from the Highest beings in your sphere of reality (Buddhas, Bodhisattvas, Archangels, God, Great Spirits, the Cosmos, the Tao itself, etc.).
+As you breathe in during this practice, visualise all the great wisdom, compassion and blessings from the Highest Beings in your sphere of reality (Buddhas, Bodhisattvas, Archangels, God, Great Spirit, the Cosmos, the Tao itself, etc.).